 Market Approach

 In summary, the Market Approach references actual transactions involving (i) the subject being valued, or (ii) similar assets and/or enterprises.
 The Market Approach generally consists of comparisons to (a) publicly traded companies or interests, (b) companies or assets acquired on a controlling interest basis, and (c) financing transactions in similar companies or assets.
 These approaches involve the identification and selection of companies or interests with characteristics similar to the subject being valued, and subsequently deriving multiples and other metrics from such publicly traded companies to apply to said subject.
-The Market Approach generally covers the “buy” side in the “buy versus build” equation by asking what is the selling price and value of similar assets.
+The Market Approach generally covers the “buy” side in the “buy versus build” equation by asking what the selling price and value of similar assets is.
 For economic interests with distinct lives, the Market Approach can be difficult to apply since the comparability of the asset must not only be similar in nature but also similar in remaining expected economic life.
 This approach is not typically used for royalty interest valuations.

 Hybrid Approaches